 What is MRI?

 MRI (or Magnetic Resonance Imaging) is a medical technology used to view the inside of the body without using X-rays or radiation.
-MRI can produce detailed 3D images of the brain, which is safe and painless in children.
+MRI can produce detailed 3D images of the brain, which is safe and painless.

 Have questions or want to enroll your child?